Photos of Torres del Paine

 Trekking Duration: 7 hours

-This morning after breakfast, we depart Puerto Natales and begin our 2-hour drive to Torres del Paine National Park.
-Upon arrival at Torres Del Paine, your guides will brief you on effective trekking techniques as well as an overview of the natural and cultural history of the area.
-We begin our trek to the Ascencio valley, while having views of the the Ascencio river.
-We come to refugio Chileno and have a break for water and snacks.
-We then continue through a beautiful forest of native Lenga (Beech) trees and then keep hiking until we reach a glacial moraine (a ridge made from debris pushed out by the glacier).
-From the moraine, we trek 1-hour until we reach the most amazing Torres Del Paine rock spires!
-The views of the granite towers and glacial lake are simply breath taking and they are the main attraction that made the park famous.
-We then head to refugio Las Torres for dinner and accommodation for the night.
+After an early breakfast, your guides will brief you on effective trekking techniques as well as an overview of the natural and cultural history of the area.
+We will begin trekking up the Ascencio valley while having views of the the Ascencio river.
+We will come to refugio Chileno and have a break for water and snacks.
+We then continue through a beautiful forest of native Lenga (Beech) trees and then keep hiking until we reach a glacial moraine (a ridge made from earth pushed by the glacier).
+From the moraine, we trek 1 more hour until we reach the most amazing view of the Torres Del Paine rock towers!
+The views of the granite towers and glacial lake are simply breathtaking.
+We will then head back to Refugio Nash for dinner and accommodation for the night.
 Our guides will deliver the plan for the next day.

 Hiking Mileage: 9.9 miles